phillm4/ISS_uNLC/README.md

 Once the process is complete (it may take several minutes depending on the length of the video), two new folders *src\_images/* and *results/* should have been created where the video is located.
 One contains the frames from the video (*src\_images/*), the other contains the segmentation results (*results/*).
 It is not recommend to use a video that is longer than 30 seconds.

 Example 2.)
 Perform segmentation using the `-batch` input.
-In the context of the *iss\_uNLC.py* script, this option is to be selected if there is a folder, containing several subfolders which contain images.
+In the context of the *iss\_uNLC.py* script, this option is to be selected if there is a folder that contains several subfolders, each of which contain images.
 This is illustrated below.
 ```
 - batch_folder/
 -- image_directory_00/